kilymax/simple-vue-weather-checker/README.md

-# Adaptive Positivus website layout
+# Weather Checker Vue pet project

 <a name="readme-top"></a>